-- 7. Self-awareness includes our recognition of ourselves, our character, our strengths and weaknesses, desires, and dislikes.
+- 6. Interpersonal relationship skills help us to relate in positive ways-with the people we interact with.
+This may mean being able to make and keep friendly relationships, which can be of great importance to our mental and social well-being.
+It may mean keeping good relations with family members, which are an important source of social support.
+It may also mean being able to end relationships constructively. - 7.
+Self-awareness includes our recognition of ourselves, our character, our strengths and weaknesses, desires, and dislikes.
 Developing self-awareness can help us to recognise when we are stressed or feel under pressure.
 It is also often a prerequisite for effective communication and interpersonal relations, as well as for developing empathy for others. - 8.
 Empathy is the ability to imagine what life is like for another person, even in a situation that we may not be familiar with.
 Empathy can help us to understand and accept others who may be very different from ourselves, which can improve social interactions, for example, in situations of ethnic or cultural diversity.
 Empathy can also help to encourage nurturing behaviour towards people in need of care and assistance, or tolerance, as is the case with AIDS sufferers, or people with mental disorders, who may be stigmatised and ostracised by the very people they depend upon for support. - Coping with emotions involves recognising emotions in ourselves and others, being aware of how emotions influence behaviour, and being able to respond to emotions appropriately.
 Intense emotions, like anger or sorrow, can have negative effects on our health if we do not react appropriately. - 10.
 Coping with stress is about recognising the sources of stress in our lives, recognising how this affects us, and acting in ways that help to control our levels of stress.
 This may mean that we take action to reduce the sources of stress, for example, by making changes to our physical environment or lifestyle.
 Or it may mean learning how to relax so that tensions created by unavoidable stress do not give rise to health problems.

-Life Skills overlap and intermingle with each other.
+Life skills overlap and intermingle with each other.
 Self-awareness would affect emotional management and communication, which would impact relationships.
 Creative and critical thinking along with empathy help resolve problems and conflicts and thereby affect our relationships and level of stress.

-The link between Life Skills and Restorative Practices
+Link between Life Skills and Restorative Practices

 Restorative practices are a mechanism to build and strengthen community, impart social and emotional learning, address misbehaviour or harm, and repair relationships.
-Restorative processes can be used in different settings such as schools, educational institutions, families, workplaces, communities, and the Juvenile Justice system.
-Restorative Circle is a form of restorative practice that facilitates self-awareness, self-management, social awareness, and responsible decision-making, and helps foster positive relationship skills.
-It creates a safe space for everyone, adults and children, to share their values, stories, and reflections.
+Restorative processes can be used in different settings such as the school, educational institution, family, workplace, community, and the Juvenile Justice system.
+Restorative Circle is a form of restorative practice that facilitates self-awareness, self-management, social awareness, responsible decision-making, and helps foster positive relationship skills.
+It creates a safe space for everyone, adults and children, to share their values, stories and reflections.
 Sitting together in a Circle, committed to values generated by the group, helps the participants focus on respectful and authentic dialogue to build community and create a strong foundation of trust and mutual understanding.
 Participants may realise that this results in resolving, and many a time, preventing conflicts.